linas/learn-experiments-en/README.md

 The above are large.

 * `run-1-en_mpg-tranche-1234.rdb` -- ??
 I guess mpg-parsed ??
+   Huge.
+See Diary Part Two

 * `run-1-marg-tranche-123.rdb` -- Described in Diary Part Three
     page 6,8 ... contains word pairs and also disjuncts, and MMT marginals for disjuncts (and maybe word-pair marginals?)

     This takes 50GB to load word pairs, and 60 GB to do anything with them.

 * `run-1-t1*-trim-1-1-1.rdb` -- MPG-parsed and trimmed to remove words,
      disjuncts, and sections with a count of 1.
 Includes MM^T marginals (but for word-disjunct pairs only) and redone pair marginals.
      This amount of trimming was not enough!
 See below.

-* run-1-t1*-tsup-1-1-1.rdb -- As above, but also removed all words, disjuncts with a support of only 1.
+* `run-1-t1*-tsup-1-1-1.rdb` -- As above, but also removed all words, disjuncts with a support of only 1.
 See see run-5, run-6 and diary part three.
      This is the correct amount to trim!
 Includes MM^T marginals.
      ... but the MM^T marginals are only on the (w,d) pairs, and NOT on the shapes.
 The merge work needs shapes!

+* `run-1-t12-tsup-1-1-1.rdb` has ...
+7.5K x 7.8K words, total of 7.4M
+     word-pairs; takes 6.0 GB to load word-pairs. has 7.1K x 66K (w,d) matrix, 270K word-disjunct pairs.
+     Needs only additional 0.4 GB to also load (w,d) for total of 6.4 GB

-* run-1-t1*-shape.rdb -- Copy of above, with MM^T marginals on shapes.
+* `run-1-t1*-shape.rdb` -- Copy of above, with MM^T marginals on shapes.
      This is on the fat side, as it still retains the original word-pairs.
 It also contains the (un-needed) support and MM^T on the shapeless (w,d) pairs.